ajorpheus/Blaise_MI_Extract_API/README.md

 - [ ] Narrow down requirements from MI Hub (Serial number or Case ID?)
 - [ ] Provide IP address
 - [ ] Determine how to provide API key
+- [ ] Do we need to integrate it with BSM?

 ### Using the API
 To access the MI for a specific survey, go to: